 “How wonderful it is that nobody need wait a single moment before starting to improve the world.” – Anne Frank

 GKTW was founded by Mr. Henri Landwirth, a survivor of several Nazi death camps and labor camps including Auschwitz, Matthausen, and Ostrowitz.
 At the end of the war, Henri was marched into the woods to be shot, but at the last minute a Nazi soldier decided to spare his life, and told him to run.
 The miracle that saved Henri’s life and his subsequent incredible life journey brought him to America and eventually led him to become a very successful businessman and friend to the original Mercury 7 astronauts.
-Lisa Schott met Henri through the Astronaut Scholarship Foundation.
+Lisa Schott, owner of QMN, met Henri through the Astronaut Scholarship Foundation.
 He has been such an inspiration to Lisa, that she began volunteering at the Give Kids the World Village in Kissimmee, Florida in 1991.

-QMN has adopted two of the family villas.
+In addition, QMN adopted two of the family villas.
 With a large crew of friends and family, QMN provides maintenance, deep cleaning, landscaping, and other services for these villas three to four times per year with the goal of keeping them in top condition for the visiting families.
 The QMN group also decorates the villas and several other buildings in the Village each year for the Christmas holidays!
 In 2014, QMN served on the Steering Committee for Extreme Village Makeover, a massive undertaking to renovate all of the villas with the latest interior design finishes and state-of-the art appliances and fixtures.

 Please visit www.gktw.org for more information on this worthy cause.

-Lisa Schott and her husband, George, honor the memory of his daughter Jennifer with an endowed scholarship in her name at Seminole State College of Florida.
+QMN President Lisa Schott and her husband, George, honor the memory of his daughter Jennifer with an endowed scholarship in her name at Seminole State College of Florida.
 Jenny attended Seminole State College (then known as Seminole Community College) and was a leader among her peers.
-She was Founder and President of a support group for disabled students, called “Inside the Outsiders”, in which students dealing with handicaps could come together, share experiences, and provide support to each other.
+She was Founder and President of a support group for disabled students, called “Inside the Outsiders”, in which students dealing with disabilities could come together, share experiences, and provide support to each other.
 She also tutored students from local elementary and high schools and even other college students.
 She graduated from SCC with High Honors and Distinction with a 4.0 GPA, was a member of Phi Theta Kappa Honor Society, and received an Associate of Arts degree in Mathematics.

 Jenny passed away in 2004, at age 26, after a life-long battle with juvenile rheumatoid arthritis.
-One of her last wishes was a very unselfish one, to create a scholarship for handicapped students at SCC.
+One of her last wishes was a very unselfish one, to create a scholarship for disabled students at SCC.
 Today, the Jennifer L. Schott Memorial Endowed Scholarship, which was started completely with donations in her memory, is awarded annually at Seminole State College to provide financial assistance to other handicapped students to inspire and achieve success in their future endeavors.
 George and Lisa Schott are active supporters and participate in choosing the recipients of the scholarship.